Model Theory for a Compact Cardinal: Introduction

-On the classical results on $\bbL_{\lambda,\kappa}$ see e.g. \cite{Dic85}; on ``when for given $M_1,M_2$ there are $I$ and $D \in \uf_\theta(I)$ such that $M^I_1/D \cong M^I_2/D$", see Hodges-Shelah \cite{HoSh:109}.
+\sn 3) On the classical results on $\bbL_{\lambda,\kappa}$ see e.g. \cite{Dic85}; on ``when for given $M_1,M_2$ there are $I$ and $D \in \uf_\theta(I)$ such that $M^I_1/D \cong M^I_2/D$", see Hodges-Shelah \cite{Sh:109}.

-Recently close works are Malliaris-Shelah \cite{MiSh:999} which deals with $\kappa$-complete ultrafilters (on sets and relevant Boolean algebras) on the way to understanding the amount of saturation of ultra-powers by regular ultra-filters.
+\sn 4) Recent close works are Malliaris-Shelah \cite{Sh:999} which deals with $\kappa$-complete ultrafilters (on sets and relevant Boolean algebras) on the way to understanding the amount of saturation of ultra-powers by regular ultrafilters.
+On reduced power, see \cite{Sh:1064}.